ahartman1/reel_life/docs/about.md

 Hobbies
 : Always looking for a view to hike to and take pictures.

+Goals
-> Goals: Make other people's lives easier and more enjoyable through work, while having time to explore new places.
+: Make other people's lives easier and more enjoyable through work, while having time to explore new places.

-***
+---

-## Allison Hartman
+# Allison Hartman
 Major
 : Computer Science
 : Mathematics